GuilleMGN/Portfolio/README.md

 The first page shows my picture as well as a brief description of my interests, and explaining what the website is about.

 ### Portfolio Page
-The second page shows 4 assignments I did, including Project 1.
-They all have titles, link to GitHub repository, and link to live application, as well as a gif that will play when the user hovers over the image.
+The second page shows the assignments I did, including Project 1.
+They all have titles, link to GitHub repository, and link to live application (or walkthrough video), as well as a gif that will play when the user hovers over the image.
 I used JavaScript and jQuery syntax to carry out this function.

 ### Contact Page
 The third page has all my contact info including GitHub profile, LinkedIn profile, StackOverflow profile, downloadable PDF resume, email address and phone number so anyone can contact me.